kylin-hunter/k-commons/k-commons/doc/bean/BeanCopyUtils.md

 ### Description

-A state management tool based on bit operation
+A bean copy util  based on spring BeanUtil

 ### Software Architecture

-Use bit operation and java enumeration type to manage state
+A bean copy util  based on spring BeanUtil

 ### Installation